xiangivyli/data-science-portfolio/part_a_job_posting_linkedin_pipeline/README.md

 <a id = "ch3"></a>
-# Chapter 3 Terraform manages bucket and Bigquery
+# Chapter 3 Terraform manages bucket

-Before managing data in the cloud, it is a great practice to use **Terraform** to create bucket and BigQuery dataset
+Before managing data in the cloud, it is a great practice to use **Terraform** to create bucket, the setting file is [main.tf](./main.tf)

+## Google Cloud Storage
+The structure of the bucket is
+ - 2024-03-31
+   - raw
+   - parquet

 <a id = "ch4"></a>